eeeps/visual-acuity-on-the-web/README.md

 1 image pixel / 0.7825 CSS pixels = an image density of 1.278x!!

-People with 20/20 vision don't get any benefit from displays or images with more than 1.278x of density!?!!!??
+So – people with 20/20 vision don't get any benefit from displays or images with more than 1.278x of density!?!!!??

 Well then who in the **HECK** are all of these 2x and 3x and 4x devices for?
 Why would we *ever* want to send a 3x image to anybody??